rachana-b/Twitter-Research/README.md

 You can scrape the followee bios using the util script:

     python util.py [botnum]

 ## Generating graphs for the bots in experiment 1

 We use networkx, graphviz, and dot to visualize the Follow Forests of the bots in experiment 1.
 Run the following, where inputfile is one of the log files from experiment 1.
-The outputfile should have the .dot extension.
+The outputfile should have the .dot extension:

    python grapher.py [inputfile] [outputfile]